 Dr. Jimmy Nelson, Kendall Science Fellow in Climate and Energy, worked with UCS in our California office through November 2014.
 He explored scenarios for the electric power system of California and western North America that would increase the amount of clean energy deployed in the region while also reducing greenhouse gas emissions from the energy system.
+He is currently an energy modeler in the UCS Climate and Energy Program.
 See Dr. Nelson's bio.

 About UCS: Founded in 1969, the Union of Concerned Scientists (UCS) is an independent, science-based nonprofit working for a healthy environment and safer world.
 For more about our work on climate and energy.
 Learn more about the Union of Concerned Scientists.